-The Public Relations of the Faculty of Psychology – After opening an international internship program called the RMIT Psychology Intensive Program, which took place on August 24, 2022, the next series of main activities will continue until September 1, 2022.
+The Faculty of Psychology’s Public Relation – After opening an international internship program called the RMIT Psychology Intensive Program, which took place on August 24, 2022, the next series of main activities will continue until September 1, 2022.

 On August 30, 2022, students from RMIT (Royal Melbourne Institute of Technology) and students from the Faculty of Psychology, Padjadjaran University (Fapsi Unpad), arrived at NuArt Sculpture Park at 13.00 WIB / 16.00 AEST and toured until 14.00 WIB / 17.00 AEST.
 After leaving NuArt Sculpture Park, the students, accompanied by lecturers, continued their journey to the Psychological Innovation Center, Padjadjaran University (PIP Unpad).
 There, they studied Art Therapy with Ms. Ardhana Riswarie.

 Visit NuArt Sculpture Park.
 [Photo: The Public Relations of the Faculty of Psychology, Padjadjaran University]

 Visit Psychological Innovation Center, Padjadjaran University.
 [Photo: The Public Relations of the Faculty of Psychology, Padjadjaran University]

 The next day, on August 31, 2022, students from RMIT and Fapsi Unpad participated in small group discussions, which meant students worked in groups to prepare presentations on September 1, 2022.
 Furthermore, the students also took part in rehearsals for seminars, which were held the next day.